Key Takeaways

 There are three main types of fireplaces:

-- Wood Fireplace – Traditional wood-burning fireplace not only heats up your basement but also provides a cozy ambiance.
+- Wood Fireplace – A traditional wood-burning fireplace not only heats your basement but also creates a cozy ambiance.

-- Gas Fireplace – It uses natural gas or propane to work and burn cleanly without any ash left behind.
+- Gas Fireplace – It uses natural gas or propane and burns cleanly, leaving no ash behind.

-- Electric Fireplace – They are enclosed in a box and have coils that are heated as electricity is passed through them.
+- Electric Fireplace – It is enclosed in a box and has coils that heat as electricity passes through them.

-Many homeowners prefer a gas fireplace due to the various benefits such as easy operation and low maintenance.
+Many homeowners prefer a gas fireplace for its ease of operation and low maintenance.

-For a wood or gas fireplace, you would require a chimney.
+For a wood- or gas-fired fireplace, you would need a chimney.
 However, if you don’t have one, you can go for an electric fireplace or a ventless gas fireplace.

 10. Insulate Your Basement to Keep it Warm